-Upon successful registration with the Electronic Health Record Sharing System (eHealth) or identity verification is completed (for applications submitted online, by fax, post or drop-in box), you will receive an 8-digit access key through a confirmation letter and your selected communication means (SMS / email / postal mail).
+Upon successful registration with the Electronic Health System (eHealth) or identity verification is completed (for applications submitted online, by fax, post or drop-in box), you will receive an 8-digit access key through a confirmation letter and your selected communication means (SMS / email / postal mail).

 What is the access key for?